 Those were Rick Flag’s dying words after Peacemaker stabbed him in the heart.
 This moment, which occurs during the final act of James Gunn’s The Suicide Squad, was a turning point for John Cena’s Peacemaker.
 While his Task Force X allies chose heroism, Christopher Smith stuck to blind allegiance.
-If you’ve seen the movie (and if not, you’d better get on that—it leaves HBO Max next week), then you know what happened next.
+If you’ve seen the movie, then you know what happened next.
 Bloodsport shot Peacemaker, critically injuring him.
 Of course, it takes more than a bullet to the neck to stop the mighty John Cena, and sure enough, the post credits scene revealed that Peacemaker had survived and Amanda Waller has special plans for him.

 If The Suicide Squad was a cinematic feast, then that post credits scene left me hungry for another course.
-The good news is James Gunn and John Cena will be reuniting to continue Peacemaker’s story with an HBO Max television series.
-How will Peacemaker continue the story when it premieres in 2022, and what can we expect?
+The good news is James Gunn and John Cena are reuniting to continue Peacemaker’s story with an HBO Max television series.
+How will Peacemaker continue the story and what can we expect?
 Gunn and Cena are keeping us in suspense, but if we’re curious about what we’ll see in HBO Max’s Peacemaker, some of it is laid out in The Suicide Squad.

 When Amanda Waller introduces Smith to Bloodsport she says, “In his hands, anything is a deadly weapon.
 His father was a soldier who trained his son how to kill from the moment he was born.”

 This one piece of dialogue raises so many questions.
 What kind of man raises their son to be a weapon, and what kind of relationship does Peacemaker have with his father?
-We already know that Robert Patrick has been cast as Peacemaker’s father, which means that there’s a very good chance we’ll see this unique father-son dynamic play out.
+We already know that Robert Patrick plays Peacemaker’s father, which means that there’s a very good chance we’ll see this unique father-son dynamic play out.
 In the comics, Peacemaker’s father was a disgraced Nazi, which makes me wonder what kind of a man his live-action dad will be.